Running for Office Information and Resources

 -

-Unofficial Candidate List - 2025 Municipal Election
+Unofficial Candidate List - 2026 General Primary

 - How to do a Write-In using ExpressVote (opens in a new window)